By Juhi Arora and Chris Peters

 Wet Seal said same-store sales will decline between 10 percent and 11 percent in the second quarter.
 It had forecast a fall of 7 to 11 percent.

-The company's sales started declining barely months after McGalla took over from Ed Thomas in January 2011.
+Wet Seal's sales started declining barely months after she took over from Ed Thomas in January 2011.

-"There is something fundamentally wrong at this company and hopefully fresh eyes will turn it around," Sozzi said.
+"There is something fundamentally wrong at this company and hopefully fresh eyes will turn it around," analyst Brian Sozzi of NBG Productions said.

 The retailer estimates a second-quarter loss of between 6 to 7 cents per share, before non-cash asset impairment and CEO severance costs.

-Chief Operating Officer Ken Seipel and Chief Financial Officer Steve Benrubi will take over as co-principal executive officers while Wet Seal searches for a new CEO.
+Chief Operating Officer Ken Seipel and Chief Financial Officer Steve Benrubi will be co-principal executive officers while Wet Seal searches for a new CEO.

 Earlier this month, three former employees accused the company's "most senior executives" of discriminating against black store managers since 2008 because they did not fit the image of the U.S. retailer.